Two Motions Pass in Strategic Mapping Vote

 Bishop Scott Jones explained in his keynote that, in the year ahead, strengthening Hispanic and African American congregations is a top priority.
+In the next few days, he will send letters to African American churches to discuss opportunities.
 At the same time, the conference will examine ways to strengthen Latino congregations.

 Jones said other key objectives include promoting the “We Love All God’s Children” initiative and improving the development of lay leadership.

 With these priorities in motion, the conference has been searching for ways to direct its limited financial resources and still meet a myriad of goals.